 A boy, a girl, and a slingshot…

-Sometimes, a destiny written in the stars does not become a match made in heaven.
+Sometimes, a destiny written in the stars does not begin as a match made in heaven.

-Lord Alexander Cranston, Marquess of Ashton and Lady Isobelle Harrington give new meaning to childhood sweethearts.
-In fact, there is little love lost between them.
+Lord Alexander Cranston, the Marquess of Ashton, and Lady Isobelle Harrington gave new meaning to childhood sweethearts.
+In fact, there was little love lost between them.
 The constant bickering escalated, until it finally exploded into an episode involving a slingshot.
 Their families had no other choice, except to separate them.

 What could be worse than discovering your soul-mate during an identity crisis?

 Miss Persephone Dortmund’s short life veered in an unexpected direction, due to the actions of a disagreeable neighbor.
-In order to escape him, she became the nurse and companion of her distant cousin, Lady Isobelle Harrington.
-Now, she has discovered fate is a terrible match maker.
-Lady Isobelle’s cousin isn’t a bad man, just not what she envisioned for herself.
+She found refuge as a nurse and companion to her distant cousin, Lady Isobelle Harrington.
+Soon after, she discovered fate made a terrible match maker.
+An alliance with Lady Isobelle’s intimidating cousin seemed both imprudent and impossible.